GuanceCloud/datakit/internal/export/doc/en/inputs/kubernetes-prom.md

       Using the `promhttp_metric_handler_errors_total` data as an example, when this feature is enabled, the metric set will be `promhttp`, but the field name will no longer be segmented, and instead will use the raw value `promhttp_metric_handler_errors_total`.

-Datakit will add additional tags to locate this resource in the Kubernetes cluster:
+DataKit will add additional tags to locate this resource in the Kubernetes cluster:

 - For `Service`, it will add three tags: `namespace`, `service_name`, and `pod_name`.
 - For `Pod`, it will add two tags: `namespace` and `pod_name`.